aiblocks/docs/guides/walkthroughs/how-to-complete-stellar-toml.md

 ```

 #### Linking to Currency TOML Files
-Alternately, stellar.toml can link out to a separate TOML file for each currency by specifying
+Alternately, aiblocks.toml can link out to a separate TOML file for each currency by specifying
 `toml="https://DOMAIN/.well-known/CURRENCY.toml` as the currency's only field.

 ### Validator Information